top of page

 Flights before and after the tour start/end, visa, travel insurance, tips to tour leaders, laundry, drinks, and other items of a personal nature.

-If you are from the UK, US, or any other country not on this list, a visa is still relatively straightforward to obtain, but you must fill in the paperwork and visit one of the Chinese embassies in your home country.
+If you are from the UK, US, or any other country not on this list, a visa is still relatively straightforward to obtain, but you must fill in the paperwork and visit one of the Chinese consulates or embassies in your home country.
 Please contact us if you would like any further advice.

-Day 2-3: We will transfer early to Wawushan for almost three full days of exploration.
-This forested 3000m peak about 70km to the west of the more famous Emeishan holds a superb mosaic of deciduous forest and large bamboo-covered areas mixed within stands of coniferous rhododendron forest.
+Day 2-3: This forested 3000m peak about 70km to the west of the more famous Emeishan holds a superb mosaic of deciduous forest and large bamboo-covered areas mixed within stands of coniferous rhododendron forest.
 As we walk around amongst the gnarled, moss-encrusted trees, we may enjoy some superb vistas across a seemingly endless series of mountain ridges to the great snow-capped peaks of western Sichuan beyond.
 This is one of the best places in the world to see the enigmatic Red Panda, and we expect to be able to enjoy several sightings, hopefully of a calm individual resting next to the main boardwalk!
-Post-breeding movements are already well underway by October, so this is not the best season for birding!
-Nonetheless, avian highlights in the forest could include Darjeeling and Crimson-breasted Woodpeckers, Yellow-browed, Rufous-vented, and Grey-crested Tits, Great, Brown, Three-toed, Ashy-throated, Grey-hooded, Fulvous, and Golden Parrotbills, Stripe-throated and White-collared Yuhinas, Grey-hooded and Golden-breasted Fulvettas, Elliott’s, Black-faced, and Red-winged Laughingthrush, Sichuan Treecreeper, Sharpe’s and Vinaceous Rosefinches, Grey-headed Bullfinch, plus a huge assortment of wintering warblers.
-Nights at the base of Wawushan.

 Day 4: Most of the day at Wawushan again before evening transit to Pinshan County for overnight.

 Day 5: We will spend a long morning sitting at a new photography hide in Yibin Laojunshan that is frequented by both Lady Armherst’s Pheasant and Silver Pheasant.
-Other possible species include Sichuan Partridge, Chinese Bamboo Partridge, Elliot’s and Rusty Laughingthrushes, Streaked-breasted Scimitar Babbler, and occasionally Temminck’s Tragopan.
+Other possible species include Sichuan Partridge, Chinese Bamboo Partridge, Elliot’s and Rusty Laughingthrushes, Streaked-breasted Scimitar Babbler, and hopefully Temminck’s Tragopan.
 After lunch, we will return to Chengdu for overnight.

 bottom of page